Airman & Family Readiness Center’s

 Remote Tour Briefing (R2 Expo)

 Personnel with dependents AND orders to a remote tour/dependent restricted location (meaning your dependents will NOT be accompanying you at your next location on your unaccompanied tour) MUST complete the A&FRC Remote Tour Briefing.
-The briefing is held every Friday (unless otherwise specified) at 0930-1100 hours.
+The briefing is held every Tuesday and Friday (unless otherwise specified) at 1000-1100 hours.
 To complete your vMPF A&FRC Tasking for CONUS/OCONUS Relocation, you MUST attend a briefing.
 Spouses are highly encouraged to attend.
 Registration is required.

 Plan My Move enables you to create a custom checklist for your move.
 Filled with information about the tasks you need to complete and how to complete them, your checklist is tailored to the unique needs that you or your family have throughout the PCS process.